-#1 Investments aligned with E/S characteristics: minimum 51%.
-The Sub-Fund invests at least 51% of its net assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics).
+#1 Aligned with E/S characteristics: the Sub-Fund invests at least 51% of its net assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics).
 For the sake of clarity, the minimum of 51% will be calculated as the sum of all ESG-scored outstandings divided by the net asset value of the Sub-Fund.

-#2 Others: maximum 49%.
-As a result, up to 49% of the Sub-Fund investments may not be aligned with the E/S characteristics.
+#2 Other: As a result, up to 49% of the Sub-Fund investments may not be aligned with the E/S characteristics.